Trail Sense

 3. Repeat this process, but cut along the ridge created by your last cut.
 Be careful not to cut off the previous curls.

 4. Gather any curls that fell off.
+You can still use them as tinder.

 5. To start a fire, follow the next section using the feather stick as your tinder bundle.